swo/16s-book/manuscript/sec02.md

 Because only bacteria and archaea have the 16S gene, a tube of 16S amplicon DNA mostly carries information about microbes.
-In contrast, the majority of shotgun reads from, say, a swab of human skin will be reads of human DNA.
+In contrast, the majority of shotgun reads from, say, a swab of human skin will be human DNA.
 This means that, for the same depth of sequencing, 16S amplicon sequencing will provide much more information about the bacterial community structure than will shotgun sequencing.
 Shotgun sequencing projects tend to be more expensive, since they need to sequence deeper to get the